 Like the department stores, the barn like supermarket buildings let in little natural light making the shopping experience a somewhat covert and personal experience, comparable to that of pre-war high street shops.
 As can be seen in the Ludlow and Orpington stores, out of town supermarket design by the end of the century, was opening up buildings to let in natural light and provide a space which allowed customers to see into and through the store, while at the same time reducing the visual impact of the structure.
 Apart from prominent signage the most recent stores could be described as 'stealth' buildings, the external structure becoming transparent and focusing attention on the products and activities within.
 Ludlow is made more transparent by the blending of its contours into the surrounding landscape, which is reflected in its glass surfaces.
 Winchmore Hill is made invisible in a different way by lowering the building into the existing landscape.
 In both these examples the 'transparency' was the result of protest and intervention.
-At night the impact of the buildings are altered by internal and external lighting that redefines the structure and its retail function.
+At night the impact of the structure and its retail function.